Magdaleeena/nc_news/README.md

 The purpose of this project is to build an API to access application data programmatically.
 The intention is to mimic the building of a real-world backend service (such as Reddit) which should provide this information to the front-end architecture.

-To access the hosted version, please visit https://magdaleenas-nc-news.onrender.com/api
+To access the hosted version, please click [here](https://magdaleenas-nc-news.onrender.com/api)

 ---